MicrosoftDocs/sdk-api/sdk-api-src/content/winsvc/nf-winsvc-createservicew.md

 ### -param lpServiceStartName [in, optional]

 The name of the account under which the service should run.
-If the service type is SERVICE_WIN32_OWN_PROCESS, use an account name in the form *DomainName\UserName*.
+If the service type is SERVICE_WIN32_OWN_PROCESS, use an account name in the form <i>DomainName</i>&#92;<i>UserName</i>.
 The service process will be logged on as this user.
-If the account belongs to the built-in domain, you can specify *.\UserName*.
+If the account belongs to the built-in domain, you can specify .&#92;<i>UserName</i>.